 It helps if you already have a few decent tools sitting around to facilitate your handyman fumbling—screwdrivers, drill, drill bits, vice grips, hammer, saw—but, if not, most local hardware stores sell an all-in-one set that can get you started on most simple tasks.
 Other essentials for quick and easy upkeep and fixes around your home or apartment include WD-40, silicone lubricant, cream of tartar, baking soda, and expanding foam.
 Follow these tips and tricks the next time your home needs repair or maintenance and then bask in the subsequent feeling of accomplishment.

-Leaks in roofs or ceilings will cause brown water rings on drywall, but before you assemble everything you need to paint over them, try spraying a mix of 10% bleach to water on them.
+According to an affordable Appleton roofing contractor, leaks in roofs or ceilings will cause brown water rings on drywall, but before you assemble everything you need to paint over them, try spraying a mix of 10% bleach to water on them.
 Wait 24 hours and more often than not, those unsightly brown spots will have disappeared.
 This will clear up most stains on flat or popcorn ceilings, just be sure to protect your eyes and anything close by that could get bleach on it.
 Water stains are usually consequence of roof leaks, make sure you make a full inspection and repair of your roof with this williston roofing contractor at least once a year.

 Squeaky floors can be a super-annoying problem in your house, whether under carpet or a hardwood floor.
 To get rid of noises under carpet, use a stud finder to find a floor joist near the squeak and then use a drill to drive in a low-profile trim screw (without threads near the head) through the carpet and pad and into solid wood.
 Drive in more if it still makes noise.